Faryalaurooj/SyntAR/README.md

 Run this cmd

-`python ScriptForMaskingAllbg_Finalized.py `
+``python ScriptForMaskingAllbg_Finalized.py ``

 choose directory box opens , select folder named data with double click, aall_objects double click, ok.
-THen first background will open , click wherever you want to place aircraft and enter.
-THe harmonization code will start for all objects on that background one by one.
+Then first background will open , click wherever you want to place aircraft and enter.
+The harmonization code will start for all objects on that background one by one.

 ## User Study